Iulian99/ReadKeyboard/README.md

 You can use the batch file to simplify the process of compiling and executing Java code through a script.

 Important!
--verify if the project have JNativeHook library
+- verify if the project have JNativeHook library
     File -> Project Structure -> Modules -> Dependencies -> Add -> Jar or DIrectory ->
 - verify the location where the keystrokes are being saved public Path fileName = Path.of("**E:\\files.txt**");